iarsystems/bx-docker/README.md

 The [__`build`__](build) script will use the [`docker build`][url-docker-docs-build] command with the Dockerfile, together with an installer package (__bx`<package>`-`<version>`.deb__), to create one image.

 To build the image, you need to perform these three steps:
-1. Set an environment variable with the download URL to the installer package you received from IAR Customer Support (set `BX_DOWNLOAD_URL` to the correct address).
+1. Set `BX_DOWNLOAD_URL` with the download link to the installer package you received from IAR Customer Support during your on-boarding process.
 ```bash
 export BX_DOWNLOAD_URL=<fill-with-the-download-URL>
 ```